Hidden gems and destination pubs

 “I hear you’re a journalist,” he said with a wry smile.
 “Don’t be telling everyone about this place.
 We want to keep it for ourselves.”

 Experiencing that wonderful establishment for the first time brought me joy, and no small measure of jealousy crept in too because I have no idea when I shall ever pass that way again.
-But I love knowing it’s there.
-Doing good things.
-Quietly providing a heart (and fantastic beer) to its local community and holidaymakers fortunate enough to happen upon it.
+But I love knowing it’s there doing good things, quietly providing a heart (and fantastic beer) to its local community and holidaymakers fortunate enough to happen upon it.

 A couple of weeks later, I was reminded that good people are doing great things in fabulous pubs all around the country – sometimes conveniently closer to home.
 The Unicorn Inn in Little Dawley, Telford, might be mistaken at first glance to be a sleepy estate pub.
-In fact it had fulfilled that function quite adequately for several decades.
+In fact, it had fulfilled that function quite adequately for several decades.
 In August 2023, Gina and Denzil Martin took over the reins and in a short space of time they have transformed it.

-Regular events, a wonderful selection of food nights and a lot of hard work renovating the space have made it a welcoming, uplifting place to spend time.
+Regular events, a wonderful selection of food and a lot of hard work renovating the space have made it a welcoming, uplifting place to spend time.
 But it is the beer selection that makes it truly special.
 It has become, for those in the know, a destination pub.

 In October, they relaunched the bar.
 Quite literally, the bar counter.
 It had been completely transformed with new lines added – there are now five cask lines and 10 for keg and cider.
 The cellar has had a refit too, to accommodate the additional beers.
 It looks awesome.